 Fair Value

-(in thousand:
+((in thousand:

 Cash \$ 15

 Security hold back 1

 Acquisition-related liabilities 1

 Contingent consideration

 Total \$ 17

-The security hold back relates to amounts held back as security for certain post-closing adjustments and post-closing indemnity obligations of TrafficCast, and is included in other long-term liabilities on the unaudited condensed consolidated balance sheets.
+The security hold back relates to amounts held back as security for certain post-closing adjustments and post-closing indemnity obligations of TrafficCast, and is included in accrued liabilities on the unaudited condensed consolidated balance sheets.
 Acquisition-related liabilities include customary post-closing adjustments, as well as short term liabilities related to certain ancillary agreements that will provide Iteris with ongoing access to mapping and monitoring services.
 These items are included in accrued liabilities on the unaudited condensed consolidated balance sheets.
 Contingent consideration relates to a \$1 million earn out, that if earned, will be paid over two years based on the Business' achievement of certain revenue targets.
 This item is included in other long-term liabilities on the unaudited condensed consolidated balance sheets.

 The acquisition of TrafficCast has been accounted for as a business combination.
 We estimated the fair values of net assets acquired, and the excess of the consideration transferred over the aggregate of such fair values was recorded as goodwill.
 The Company believes the goodwill related to the acquisition was a result of the ability of the Company to leverage its technology in the broader market, as well as offering cross-selling market exposure opportunities.
-Goodwill from the acquisition of TCI is included in the Company's consolidated balances and will be included in the annual review for impairment.
+Goodwill from the acquisition of TCI is included in the Company's consolidated balances and is included in the annual review for impairment.
 The goodwill is fully deductible for tax purposes.
-The significant intangible assets identified in the purchase price allocation include customer relationships and non-compete agreements, which are amortized over their respective useful lives on a straight line basis which approximates the underlying cash flows.
-To value the customer relationships, the Company utilized the income approach, specifically a discounted cash-flow method known as the excess earnings method.
 The earnout consideration was valued using a Monte Carlo simulation.
 The fair value estimates are based on a complex series of judgments about future events and uncertainties and rely heavily on estimates and assumptions.
 We believe the assumptions are representative of those a market participant would use in estimating fair value.